9087000/9087000/README.md

 ## Hi there 👋, I'm Mukul Vasanth
-I am a passionate Java Full Stack Developer with 5.5 years of experience building scalable and innovative software solutions using Spring Boot, Microservices, Angular, and Cloud Platforms (AWS & GCP).
-I have a proven track record of improving system performance and reducing application load times by 80%.

-💼 About Me

-🔭 Current Role: Technology Analyst at Infosys

-🚀 Experienced in: Java, Angular, AWS, Spring Boot, and Microservices

-🏆 Achievements: Reduced company project costs by 60% and application load times by 80%

-🌱 Currently Learning: Advanced System Design and MLOps

-🛠 Certifications:

-Infosys Insta Award for excellent deliverables

-TCS Star Performance Award

-CRIO Full Stack Fellowship (React + Spring Boot)

-GitHub Stats
+I am a passionate Java Full Stack Developer with 5.5 years of professional experience.
+I constantly seek new challenges and opportunities to grow.
+Throughout my career, I have demonstrated a strong work ethic, excellent time management skills, and the ability to thrive in fast-paced environments.
+I aim to leverage my skills and knowledge to contribute to a dynamic and innovative organization, where I can continue to learn and make a positive impact.

-💻 Skills & Tools
+💻 Skills
-Languages:  Java, JavaScript, python, TypeScript.
+Programming Languages: Java, JavaScript, Python (Basics)

-Technologies : Spring boot, React, Angular, Jupter Notebook.

-Databases: Mysql, Postgresql, MongoDb.

-DevOps Tools: CI/CD integration with docker, jenkins.
+Web Development: React, HTML, CSS, Angular

+Cloud Computing: AWS, GCP

+DevOps: Docker, Jenkins, GitLab CI/CD

+Communication: Excellent written and verbal communication skills

 🌟 Pinned Projects